QuiltMC/rfcs/structure/0006-governance.md

 - All members of the relevant team
 - All members of all the sub teams of the relevant team
 - All members of all the parent teams of the relevant team

+In case the demotion is against an administrative board member, all the existing teams are considered as relevant.

 # Drawbacks